-20 years ago, Maryanne Shearer had an a tasked herself with the impossible: to convert the acclaimed coffee drinkers of Melbourne to the exotic and enchanting world of tea.
+20 years ago, Maryanne Shearer had tasked herself with the impossible: to convert the acclaimed coffee drinkers of Melbourne to the exotic and enchanting world of tea.

-With years of expertise in product development and visual merchandising from a career in the fashion, interiors and retail behind her, as well as being an avid tea drinker herself, Maryanne saw she could use her expertise to reinvent tea with a modern edge.
-In the winter of 1996 she opened the first T2 store in Brunswick Street, Fitzroy.
+With years of expertise in product development and visual merchandising from a career in fashion, interiors, and retail behind her, as well as being an avid tea drinker herself, Maryanne saw she could use her expertise to reinvent tea with a modern edge.
+In the winter of 1996, she opened the first T2 store on Brunswick Street, Fitzroy.

 Tea is the second most popular beverage in Australia after water, but sales of black tea have been on the decline over the last 30 years.

-In recent years the downward trend has reversed, with sales and volumes buoyed by demand for speciality, organic, green and herbal teas, which have become popular with a younger demographic.
+In recent years the downward trend has reversed, with sales and volumes buoyed by demand for specialty, organic, green, and herbal teas, which have become popular with a younger demographic.

 Loose Black Tea – 100g

 From its humble beginnings, T2 encapsulated the idea of discovery and enchantment with its bold use of colour, from the array of packages, cups, and saucers inside to the iconic orange sign outside.

 With its explosion in popularity, the brand has been taken to new levels through interesting concept stores such as the recently opened T2B in Sydney.